wirus15/enum/README.md

 $foo->in([1,2,3]);                        // true
 $foo->in([2,3]);                          // false
 ```
-You can also make static calls and specify enum class
+You can also make static calls and specify Enum class

 ```php
 Enum::get(Example::FOO, Example::class);